Korean vs Chinese vs Japanese: Know the Differences

 Japanese Language

-Japanese is spoken by over 128 million people in Japan, plus around 9 million in other countries.
-There are approximately 130 characters and 46 syllables, but these can be combined to produce an almost limitless number of words.
+Over 128 million people speak Japanese in Japan, along with around 9 million in other countries.
+The language has approximately 130 characters and 46 syllables, which can combine to produce an almost limitless number of words.

-Both Kanji (characters imported from China) and Katakana (modified Hiragana) are used to write Japanese.
-In addition, a Latin alphabet called Romaji is also used.
-Written Japanese uses three writing systems: kanji, hiragana, and katakana.
-Some linguists consider it one language, while others think it three separate languages because they each have their grammar structures.
+Japanese writing employs Kanji (characters imported from China), Katakana (modified Hiragana), and Hiragana itself.
+Additionally, a Latin alphabet called Romaji also appears.
+Some linguists consider these three systems as one language, while others view them as three separate languages due to their distinct grammar structures.

 This is why learning Japanese may seem confusing at first because there are so many rules that must be followed to speak correctly.
 However, once you learn them, you will find yourself speaking like a native Japanese speaker.